 Street Art: The Voice of Colors

-Street Art is, obviously, an artwork in public locations where the artist does not only speak his mind, but often also for its people.
+Street Art is, obviously, artwork in public locations where the artist does not only speak his mind, but often also for his or her people.
 Today, also private property owners and investors are commissioning pieces.
 However, many muralists are still working illegally.
-Therefore, artists choose to remain anonymous or work under a pseudonym.
+Therefore, some artists choose to remain anonymous or work under a pseudonym.
 The most famous enigmatic urban artist is undoubtedly Banksy from the British city of Bristol.

 Street Art such as murals did not derive from graffiti.
-Just think of Mexican muralists like Diego Rivera who worked long before the invention of spray cans.
+Just think of Mexican muralists like Diego Rivera who created long before the invention of spray cans.
 However, both are often connected and combined.
 Especially the illegally working artists are using spray paint, stencils, posters, and stickers.
-This way, they can quickly apply their piece – long before the cops enter the scene..
+This way, they can quickly apply their piece – long before the cops enter the scene.